Hermosa, Bataan

-Hermosa is home to the Roosevelt Protected Landscape and is accessible via the Bataan Provincial Expressway, off Exit 10 and Jose Abad Santos Avenue.

-Etymology

-According to legend, a group of Spaniards first came to this place, surprised and amazed they exclaimed, Que Hermosa!
-Que Hermosa!, when they saw some pretty maidens with long, black hair washing clothes and bathing in the brook.
-The boys who accompanied their sisters repeated what they heard from the Spaniards and upon returning home they repeated again and again what the Spaniards exclaimed.
-When the next group of Spaniards visited the place, they asked for its name.
-The folks didn't understand Spanish but answered "Hermosa, Hermosa".
-And that was how Hermosa got its name.

-Another version was that "Llana Hermosa", meaning beautiful plain of white flowers was the original name of this town.
-When the province was created, the town was formally named Hermosa, a name that fits the place not only due to the plain's white flowers but more so to the beautiful maidens and places that abound the town.

 History

 Historically, the town was established in 1756 by Dominican priests.
 At that time, it was known as Llana Hermosa and composed of Mabuco and Mabuyan.
 It was then still part of Pampanga, like the rest of Bataan.
 It became an independent missionary center in 1756 with Saint Peter de Verona as its patron saint.

 The town of Hermosa was very peaceful and progressive before World War II.
 When the war broke out, their quiet routine was disturbed.
 During the Bataan Death March, civilians of Hermosa risked the ire of the Japanese by secretly passing food to Filipino and American soldiers.

 Geography

 Hermosa is located directly south of Dinalupihan and south-southwest of San Fernando, Pampanga (the regional city center).
 Hermosa borders the province of the Pampanga to the northeast, with Manila Bay to the east.